 top of page

-Incumbent, Priest & Pastor of the Anglican Churches of Quinte West
+Interim Priest & Pastor of the Anglican Churches of Quinte West (as of March 1, 2024)

 Rev. Canon Dr. Thora Wade Rowe